-- Reflect on what it means to have a visible difference and its impact on the child, the family and the school. - Learn about unconscious (implicit) bias and have greater awareness of how this impacts our behaviour. - Understand more about living with a visible difference by listening to children with a visible difference and their parents.
+- To reflect on what it means to have a visible difference and its impact on the child or young person, the family and the school. - To think about unconscious (implicit) bias and its impact. - To understand more about living with a visible difference by listening to children and young people with a visible difference and their parents. - To listen to children and young people and schools to begin to reflect on effective practices.